 5.3.2.1 Requirements for securing the PC5 unicast link

-The initiating UE shall establish a different security context for each receiving UE during the PC5 unicast link establishment.
+The initiating UE shall establish a different security context for each receiving UE during the PC5 unicast link establishment if the security is activated.

 PC5 unicast link security establishment between the initiating UE and each receiving UE shall be protected from man-in-the-middle attacks.